Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic10/topic10_gradient_boosting.md

 Now, let's look at the binary classification problem $\large y \in \left\{-1, 1\right\}$.
 We saw that GBM can even optimize non-differentiable loss functions.
 Technically, it is possible to solve this problem with a regression $\large L_2$ loss, but it wouldn't be correct.

-The distribution of the target variable requires us to use log-likehood, so we need to have different loss functions for targets multiplied by their predictions:  $\large y \cdot f$.
+The distribution of the target variable requires us to use log-likelihood, so we need to have different loss functions for targets multiplied by their predictions:  $\large y \cdot f$.
 The most common choices would be the following:

 - $\large L(y, f) = log(1 + exp(-2yf))$ a.k.a.
 Logistic loss or Bernoulli loss.
 This has an interesting property that penalizes even correctly predicted classes, which helps not only helps to optimize loss but also to move the classes apart further, even if all classes are predicted correctly.
 - $\large L(y, f) = exp(-yf)$ a.k.a.
 AdaBoost loss.
 The classic AdaBoost is equivalent to GBM with this loss function.
 Conceptually, this function is very similar to logistic loss, but it has a bigger exponential penalization if the prediction is wrong.